 There’s only one problem.
 Customers HATE being led into traps and become immediately resistant once they realize they are (which takes about 0.0002 seconds).
 More on this critical concept in the video below.

 2. Succumbing to the “Pain & Pitch”

 As Salespeople, we have products and services that solve problems for our customers.
 And when we go into the Discovery conversations with our customers we look for those problems because it’s the pain that’s ultimately going to motivate the customer to take action.
 But sometimes when our customer opens up to us about the fact that they have a problem that we can solve and we get so excited that we immediately launch into a product pitch!
 This is what I call the “pain and pitch”, and jumping into solution mode too quickly may cause you to miss some critical discovery insights!

-More on the third of these traps how to avoid that in the video below.
+More on the second of these traps and how to avoid it in the video below.

 3. Not Realizing That HOW You Ask is Just as Important as WHAT

 When it comes to Discovery one of the biggest things that buyers hate is what I call the polite interrogation.
 That’s where they feel you’re working down your prepared list of questions and just hitting them with them one-by-one.
 But sometimes making your customers feel comfortable answering those questions is less about the questions themselves and more about the tone and pacing of your delivery.
 Three helpful tips to make your questions more engaging: